AdobeDocs/adobeio-console/services-add-api-jwt.md

 Select APIs specify a quota, or fixed allowance, for usage.
 Often this is tied to trial programs that provide free credentials in order to test out a service.
 These trials provide a quota that is generous enough to get you up and running.
 Quota may also be tied to a specific agreement, outlining the amount of quota available and timelines for its use.

-For APIs that provide a quota, a *Quota usage* section will appear at the top of the API overview, when the API is selected in the left navigation.
+For APIs that provide a quota, a *Quota usage* section will appear at the top of the API overview when the API is selected in the left navigation.

 For more information on quota usage, please visit the [quota usage overview](quota.md).